NDiz-Rosales/COVID19-DATA-SPAIN/README.md

   - <p align="justify">H.A.
 Valladolid Oeste: Hospital Universitario Río Hortega; Hospital Medina del Campo.</p>
   - <p align="justify">H.A.
 Zamora: Complejo Asistencial de Zamora.</p>

+<p align="justify">In addition, it should be noted that hospitals Santiago Apóstol, Santos Reyes and Medina del Campo do not have ICUs.</p>

 - <p align="justify"> We checked the available time range to see if there are observations for all the days between <strong>02/11/2020 and 06/03/2022</strong>.
 Thus, we find